 Area display name property: Here you select which property is used to reference each shape.

 Distance threshold: Allows to set a distance in meters surrounding the shape (or point) to extend the shape with.
 This is especially useful for point locations.

 Click on the dropdown box to select the Area display name property.

 Now, let’s look at all traffic inside and passing through a specific neighborhood.

 Go back to the Visual analytics page and reload the page to go back to the default settings.

 In the Filters section in the LAYERS panel, set an area filter using the

-We now have applied a filter that retains only the AIS records of vessels passing through the Rotterdam area.
+We now have applied a filter that retains only the floating vehicle records inside the Steinwerder area.
 You can navigate and zoom in on the data to further inspect the area.
 Note that the histogram statistics, for example on the timeline, are now reflecting the applied spatial filter.